-A new survey publicized by the Pew Research Center has indicated that newer generations of social media users, such as Gen Z and Millennial adults, are more likely to engage with climate change content, compared to older generations, like Baby Boomers.
+According to a recent Pew Research Center survey, younger generations of social media users, such as Gen Z and Millennial adults, are more likely to engage with climate change-related content than older generations, such as Baby Boomers.

 “Gen Z and Millennial social media users are more likely than older generations online to engage with climate change content on social media and to express a range of emotions when they see climate-related content there – including anxiety about the future and anger that not enough is being done,” the Pew authors wrote in their report.

-“Among U.S. social media users, 45% of Gen Z adults and 40% of Millennials have interacted with content on social platforms that focuses on the need for action on climate change by following an account, liking or commenting on a post, or posting or sharing content about the need for action on climate change,” the survey also determined.
+“Among U.S. social media users, 45% of Gen Z adults and 40% of Millennials have interacted with content on social platforms that focuses on the need for action on climate change by following an account, liking or commenting on a post, or posting or sharing content about the need for action on climate change,” the report also emphasized.

 “By contrast, much smaller shares of Gen X (27%) and Baby Boomer and older social media users (21%) have engaged with content about climate change in any of these ways.”

-Cary Lynne Thigpen and Alec Tyson authored the survey.
+The survey was authored by Cary Lynne Thigpen and Alec Tyson.